-I completed my training as a clinical psychologist in Barcelona, Spain (between 1999 and 2007).
-In 2001 I obtained a Masters in Social-Cognitive Psychotherapy from University of Barcelona, and I worked as a psychotherapist in different public and private health centers.
-When I returned to Chile, in 2008 I participated in a 1-year postgraduate programme of Buddhist Psychology in Santiago de Chile.
+I studied psychology in Santiago de Chile and started my practice as a psychotherapist in 1995.
+I completed my training as a psychotherapist in Barcelona, Spain, where I was a resident from 1999 until 2007.
+In 2001 I obtained a Masters in Social-Cognitive Therapy from University of Barcelona, and I worked as a psychotherapist in different public and private health centers.
+When I returned to Chile, in 2008 I attended a 1-year postgraduate programme of Buddhist Psychology in Santiago de Chile.
 In 2009 I started my doctoral studies at the Medical Faculty of University of Chile, which was a Doctoral Programme in Psychotherapy with a joint degree from Heidelberg University.
 My dissertation, aiming at improving diagnosis, was a phenomenological study of self-disorders and narratives in schizophrenia.

-From 2007 until 2010 I worked as a training supervisor for clinical psychologists in a post-graduate degree programme in Santiago de Chile.
-From 2009 to 2013 I worked as a psychotherapist and researcher at the Psychiatric Clinic of University of Chile, and in 2012 I gave a Seminar on Constructivist Cognitive Perspectives at the Faculty of Psychology of Diego Portales University.
+From 2007 until 2010 I worked as a training supervisor for clinical psychologists in a post-graduate Cognitive-Constructivist Programme in Santiago de Chile.
+From 2009 to 2013 I worked as a psychotherapist and researcher at the Psychiatric Clinic of University of Chile, and in 2012 I gave a 1-year Seminar on Cognitive Constructivist Perspectives at the Faculty of Psychology of Diego Portales University, Santiago de Chile.

 From 2008 until 2017, I worked as a psychotherapist at the Phillips Medical-Psychological Health Center in Plaza de Armas, Santiago de Chile.
-From 2013 to 2017, I worked as Academic Coordinator at the Center for Studies on Phenomenology and Psychiatry from the Medical Faculty of Diego Portales University.
+From 2013 to 2017, I worked as Academic Coordinator and researcher at Psychiatric Unit, Medical Faculty, Diego Portales University, Santiago de Chile.

-During 2018 I will be a post doctoral researcher (CONICYT- Becas CHILE postdoctorado en el extranjero) at the section Phenomenological Psychopathology and Psychotherapy, Department of Psychiatry, Heidelberg University Hospital.
-Currently, my interest of research is focused on human vulnerability and its relation with ethical aspects of human co-existence, in particular in the context of mental health, which aims to make a contribution to the practice of psychotherapy.
+From March 2018 until February 2020, I was a visiting postdoctoral researcher (CONICYT- PFCHA / Becas CHILE postdoctorado en el extranjero/2017 – FOLIO 74180011) at the section Phenomenological Psychopathology and Psychotherapy, Department of General Psychiatry, Heidelberg University Hospital, Germany.
+My postdoctoral research was focused on human vulnerability and its relation with ethical aspects of human co-existence (recognition, values, and empathy), in the context of mental health.